rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 Know, too, that most of these options can be purchased as hardware appliances.
 If you'd prefer not to hassle with installing and maintaining your own system, there are options available other than those outlined here.

 This document uses a straight _iptables_ firewall and requires [this procedure on Rocky Linux to disable firewalld and enable the iptables services](../../security/enabling_iptables_firewall.md).
+Since this document was first written, we now have a couple of excellent _firewalld_ guides; one that allows someone with knowledge of _iptables_ to transfer what they know to _firewalld_ [here](../../security/firewalld.md), and one that is a more dedicated to beginners [here](../../security/firewalld-beginners.md).

 If you prefer to use _firewalld_, simply skip this step and apply the rules needed.
 The firewall in our examples here, needs no OUTPUT or FORWARD chains, only INPUT.
 Your needs may differ!